deepanshs/csdmpy/docs/examples/2D{1}-datasets/astronomy.rst

 The following dataset is a new observation of the Bubble Nebula acquired by
-`The Hubble Heritage Team <https://archive.stsci.edu/prepds/heritage/bubble/introduction.html>`_, on February 2016.
+`The Hubble Heritage Team <https://archive.stsci.edu/prepds/heritage/bubble/introduction.html>`_, in February 2016.
 The original dataset was obtained in the FITS format and subsequently converted to the CSD model file-format.
 For the convenience of illustration, we have downsampled the original dataset.